 You can get the full name and address of an Incorporated Association from NSW Fair Trading.
 To do this you can request an extract from the Register of Incorporated Associations by either:

-downloading an application form from the website of the Registry of Incorporated Associations and send it to:Registry of Co-operatives & AssociationsPO Box 22 Bathurst NSW 2795.
+downloading an application form from the NSW Fair Trading website and send it to:Registry of Co-operatives & AssociationsPO Box 22 Bathurst NSW 2795.

 The fee for the extract is $20.00 for the first page and $1.00 for each other page (as at January 2017).